 3. There are some other colleges and institutions offering training in this regard.
-You may avail yourself of these training as they will go a long way in equipping you and adding to your experiences as an airline pilot.
+You may avail yourself of these practice as they will go a long way in equipping you and adding to your experiences as an airline pilot.

-4. Becoming a pilot is quite interesting.
+4. Becoming a pilot is quite impressive.
 Having had a handful of these experiences, it is high time you start looking for pilot jobs that will suit you.
-In most pilot jobs, your flight time, experiences and qualifications will determine whether you will be considered or not but with the handful of experiences and qualification you have gathered, it is now easy to become a pilot and enjoy your career.
+In most pilot jobs, your flight time, skills and qualifications will determine whether you will be considered or not but with the handful of experiences and qualification you have gathered, it is now easy to become a pilot and enjoy your career.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.